backstage/backstage/beps/0001-notifications-system/README.md

 - by an external system to request an action within an asynchronous task
 - by a BE plugin to provide link to other part of the Backstage UI (i.e. to the Catalog)

-The extra is a flexible JSON like field, where an additional payload can be stored.
+The metadata is a flexible JSON like field, where an additional payload can be stored.

 The additional links are an array of title-URL pairs.
 They can represent immediate actions on the notification (i.e. yes-no) or lead the user to additional details.